Sign In

 • Because the criteria specify that socially maladjusted children can’t qualify for services unless they are both socially maladjusted and emotionally disturbed, the EDDT treats social maladjustment as a supplemental trait and assesses it separately from ED.

-• All three tests address the broad emotional and behavioral nuances of children who may require special education services for ED.
+• All three rating forms (teacher, parent, self) address the broad emotional and behavioral nuances of children who may require special education services for ED.

-• Multi-Rater Summary Form can be used in conjunction with the EDDT, EDDT-PF, and EDDT-SR to review responses from multiple raters over time to create a well-rounded picture of an individual's functioning.
+• The Multirater Summary Report, available for free, can be used to review responses from multiple raters over time to create a well-rounded picture of an individual's functioning.

 Resources